Clean Energy Fuels (NASDAQ:CLNE) versus Montauk Renewables (NASDAQ:MNTK) Critical Survey

 |3.00

-Clean Energy Fuels presently has a consensus price target of $15.17, suggesting a potential upside of 92.96%.
-Montauk Renewables has a consensus price target of $17.50, suggesting a potential upside of 160.03%.
-Given Montauk Renewables’ stronger consensus rating and higher possible upside, analysts clearly believe Montauk Renewables is more favorable than Clean Energy Fuels.
+Clean Energy Fuels currently has a consensus price target of $15.17, indicating a potential upside of 86.09%.
+Montauk Renewables has a consensus price target of $17.50, indicating a potential upside of 154.73%.
+Given Montauk Renewables’ stronger consensus rating and higher probable upside, analysts plainly believe Montauk Renewables is more favorable than Clean Energy Fuels.

 Summary